sheamunion/abm/_posts/2016-6-20-why-partner-with-abm.md

 title:  Why Partner With Aesthetics Biomedical?
 date:   2016-06-20 16:41:19 -0500
 author: Tim Shanahan
-description: Whether you are a practitioner with a great new idea, startup company looking to make a name for yourself or an ongoing concern wanting to breakthrough market resistance, you can benefit from the clinical expertise and regulatory knowhow Aesthetics Biomedical can offer!
+description: Whether you are a practitioner with a great new idea, start-up company looking to make a name for yourself or an ongoing concern wanting to breakthrough market resistance, you can benefit from the clinical expertise and regulatory knowhow Aesthetics Biomedical can offer!
 categories: partnerships
 permalink: /news/why-partner-with-aesthetics-biomedical
 ---